Exploring the Role of a Student Manager

 Interview with a Student Manager

-This first interview is with Andrew Heinlein, who just completed a year as a student manager for the men's basketball team at Santa Rosa Junior College under Coach Craig McMillan, a former University of Arizona guard who reached the Final Four in 1988 as a player on a team that included his backcourt partner Steve Kerr, along with Sean Elliott, Tom Tolbert and future MLB star Kenny Lofton.
+An interview with Andrew Heinlein, who had just completed a year as a student manager for the men's basketball team at Santa Rosa Junior College under Coach Craig McMillan, a former University of Arizona guard who reached the Final Four in 1988 as a player on a team that included his backcourt partner Steve Kerr, along with Sean Elliott, Tom Tolbert, and future MLB star Kenny Lofton.

 Heinlein: As a student manager, my most important responsibilities were handling game tapes for our team and for scouting other teams, managing our youth basketball camp, and being involved in practice.
-In practice I was in charge of small tasks such as having the balls ready to go at the start of every practice, taking care of the scoreboard, rebounding for the players, and even simply having the water ready for the players.
-I was also in charge of more critical aspects in practice as the coaches began to trust me, such as coaching teams in our smaller 4 on 4 games and also demonstrating how to shoot in our offensive drills.
+In practice I was in charge of small tasks such as having the balls ready to go, taking care of the scoreboard, rebounding for players, and even simply having water ready for the players.
+I was also in charge of more critical aspects in practice as the coaches began to trust me, such as coaching teams in our smaller four-on-four games and also demonstrating how to shoot in our offensive drills.

-Heinlein: As a student manager I learned a few very important lessons.
-The first lesson is that there is no off day when you are a student manager.
-I was often in charge of the tasks that the coaches didn’t have time to deal with or simply didn’t want to deal with.
-It means that you have to be ready at any point for a coach to call you on a Sunday afternoon and give you an assignment that has to be done by Monday.
-I had times where I had to analyze game tape at 8:30 at night on a Sunday and have it completely ready for the coaches to easily critique players the next morning at 8:00.
+Heinlein: As a student manager, I learned a few very important lessons.
+The first is that there is no off day.
+I was often in charge of tasks the coaches didn’t have time to deal with or simply didn’t want to deal with.
+It means that you have to be ready at any point – a coach might call you on a Sunday afternoon and give you an assignment that has to be done by Monday.
+I had times where I had to analyze game tape at 8:30 at night on a Sunday and have it ready for the coaches to easily critique players the next morning at 8:00.

-I am extremely grateful that I was able to get this team manager position.
+I am extremely grateful I was able to get the team manager position.

-Thanks to Andrew Heinlein for taking the time to sharing his experiences as a student manager.
+Thanks to Andrew Heinlein for taking the time to share his experiences as a student manager.